Piumi-Anuradha/Be-Organised/README.md

-Considering the automation and manual testing, in this application manual testings have been performed.
-And also other reasons for performing manual testings are,
-* Human observation can be used in this application which can be useful to offer user-friendly system.
-* Automation tests can be time consuming when testing small changes in the codes.

 ### W3C Validator
 W3C Validator has been used to validate all three HTML pages and CSS pages.
 The screen shots are as follows: